 Affluent Medical benefits from intellectual property protection for its Epygon device until 2042 with various components protected both on the unique structure of the physiological implant (shape of the valve, pericardium treatment, stent, etc.), the grip system and the operating method for its placement with a specific transcatheter.
+Four new patent families concerning the Epygon device were recently filed, demonstrating the innovative nature of this implant and strengthening its intellectual property.

 The selling price defined for Epygon implants will depend on the implantation technique.
 The transseptal delivery system will have a higher price than the transapical system due to the complexity of the implantation device.
-Given its potential superiority over competing products as the only physiological mitral valve bioprosthesis implanted via a transcatheter route capable of mimicking the native mitral valve, early repayments (estimates based on existing repayments for aortic valves) and the implantation technique concerned, the average unit selling price to the end customer could be between €35,000 and €50,000 per implant.
+Given its potential superiority over competing products as the only physiological mitral valve bioprosthesis implanted via a transcatheter route capable of mimicking the native mitral valve, early repayments (estimates based on existing repayments for aortic valves) and the implantation technique concerned, the average unit selling price to the end customer could be between ε 35,000 and ε 50,000 per implant.